Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Main theorem

 We will end by mentioning two particular cases of Theorem \ref{main thm}.
-As mentioned in Example \ref{exp-projection hypo} $(2)$, one can obtain the projection hypothesis when the inclusions between edge spaces are uniformly quasiisometries.
+As we saw in Lemma \ref{lem-uniform Mitra imp proj con}, one can obtain the compatible fiberwise projection condition when the inclusions between edge spaces are uniformly quasiisometries.
 Thus by a simple application of our main theorem (Theorem \ref{main thm}), we have the following.

 \begin{cor} Suppose we have Convention \ref{con-induced spaces}.
-Further, assume that for all $u\in V(S)$ and for all $e\in E(S)$, the inclusion $Y_u\hri X_u$ satisfies the uniform Mitra's criterion (see Definition \ref{mitra-irr}) and that $Y_e=X_e$.
-Then the inclusion $i:Y\hri X$ admits a CT-map. \end{cor}
+Further, assume that for all $u\in V(S)$ and for all $e\in E(S)$, the inclusion $Y_u\to X_u$ satisfies the uniform Mitra's criterion (see Definition \ref{mitra-irr}) and that $Y_e=X_e$.
+Then the inclusion $i:Y\to X$ admits a CT-map. \end{cor}

 The following theorem is essentially proved in \cite{ps-kap} (see Proposition 8.70 and Theorem 8.71 there) but not mentioned explicitly.
 We include a proof for the sake of completeness. \begin{theorem} Suppose $\pi:X\ri T$ is a tree of hyperbolic spaces with the qi embedded condition and $\pi|_Y:Y\ri S$ is an induced subtree of hyperbolic subspaces with the qi embedded condition.
 Further, assume that the vertex and edge spaces of $Y$ are uniformly qi embedded in the corresponding vertex and edge spaces of $X$.
-If moreover the projection hypothesis holds then we have the following: \begin{enumerate} \item The inclusion $Y\ri X_S$ is (uniform) qi embedding.
+Moreover, assume that the compatible fiberwise projection condition holds for the pair of trees of spaces $(Y,X)$.
+Then: \begin{enumerate} \item The inclusion $Y\ri X_S$ is (uniform) qi embedding.